JiaHaoNCKU/Automated-Numbering-System/README.md

 ### 2. Runtime Execution Flow
 1. Configure Parameters : Modify target_cell_name or CHOSEN_SORT_MODE in the __main__ block if your design requires custom settings.

-2. Step 0 (Setup) : Run the first cell to initialize the virtual machine and install the native klayout engine.
+2. Run : Run the first cell to initialize the virtual machine and install the native klayout engine.

 3. Upload GDS : Choose and upload your raw GDSII file (e.g., Probes_test.GDS) when the interactive prompt appears.